 The market may see a cheerful little gummy.
 But you know better: it's a complex delivery system where every step—from kettle to coating to foil pouch—matters.
 And getting it right is what separates a reliable product from a costly recall waiting to happen.

-At KorNutra, we’ve spent years mastering these nuances.
-If you’re ready to elevate your gummy game, the chemistry is only the beginning.
+At KorNutra, we've spent years mastering these nuances.
+If you're ready to take your gummy line to the next level, the chemistry is only the beginning.